Registration for the 22/23 academic year is now open. Click here to register.

 A Seó Bóthair workshop can be run with up to 50 students at one time.
 Therefore, sometimes more than one workshop is needed - we run workshops between 09:00 - 10:30, 11:00 - 12:30, and 14:00 - 15:30 usually, depending on lunch times and school hours.

-We have put together a list of benefits in the form of a Word document available at this link8.13 KB.
+We have put together a list of benefits.
 This will help you when discussing the Road Show with other teachers, Transition Year Coordinators or the principal of the school.

 What is the aim of the Road Show?